UhhhAaron/SaladBind/README.md

 [Miner Setup Guide](#Miner-Setup-Guide) <br>
 [Compiling](#Compiling)

 SaladBind is no longer made by LIT Devs, or associated with LIT Devs.
-Please stop bothering them about it.
+Don't bother them about it.

-If you need support you're looking for the [SaladBind FAQ](https://wiki.litdevs.org/wiki/SaladBind/FAQ).
+If you need support, see the [SaladBind FAQ](https://web.archive.org/web/20220518225746/https://wiki.litdevs.org/wiki/SaladBind/FAQ).

 ## Features